 The System's policy in regard to the allocation of invested assets is established and may be amended by the board of trustees by a majority vote of its members.
 It is the policy of the board of trustees to pursue an investment strategy that manages risk through the prudent diversification of the portfolio across a broad selection of distinct asset classes.
 The System's investment policy discourages the use of cash equivalents, except for liquidity purposes, and aims to refrain from dramatically shifting asset class allocations over short time spans.
-The following was the board's adopted asset allocation policy as of December 31, 2017:
+The following was the board's adopted asset allocation policy as of December 31, 2019:

 Asset Class Target Allocation

+Domestic equity - All cap 14.00 %

-Domestic equity - Large cap 20.00 %
+Domestic equity - Large cap 10.00

 Domestic equity - Mid cap 15.00

-Domestic equity - Small cap 10.00
+Domestic equity - Small cap 11.00

 International equity 5.00

 Emerging markets equity 5.00

 Fixed income - Core 25.00

 Real estate 10.00

-Private equity 10.00
+Private equity 5.00